 If you’re one of these people, try to be less of a douchebag.
 If you identify one within your group, or someone makes an early, overt wish for dramatic conditions, make a mental note and proceed with caution.
 You’ll be able to correctly identify a Poseur if they make initial gains in mood during slight deteriorations of weather, followed by a sharp decline in mood when circumstances become serious.

 These near-mythical individuals exhibit the rare gift of deriving genuine joy from the worst that nature can throw at them.
 Their mood is inversely proportional to a decline in weather, though you’ll notice a slight drop off towards the end.
 This is because they are human beings and respond poorly to the prospect of imminent death.

 A Nutbag can be a boon in certain circumstances.
 Their stoicism in the face of adversity can help unify a group in the grips of a morale crash.
 On the other hand, it can be all but impossible to talk them into alternative plans of action that don’t involve pitting themselves against incoming fury.
 They are a double-edged sword.

 Whatever situations befall you on your next adventure, forewarned is forearmed.
 Many locations have specific climatic conditions that hinge upon unique geographical nuances.
 In our Golden Age of Information, it proves easy to arm yourself with the right information, and subsequently the best gear and a reasonable plan with contingencies.
 Bad weather is not something to be feared, but it is certainly something to be respected.
-Remember, sometimes the best campfire tales come from pitting ourselves against the most brutal forces of nature (see previous article “The Three Types of Fun and why we need them all”).
+Remember, sometimes the best campfire tales come from pitting ourselves against the most brutal forces of nature.
 Inform yourself, stay safe and keep up the awesome.